 ii.
 “The firstborn normally had two rights.
 First, he became the leader of the family, the new patriarch.
 Second, he was entitled to a double share of the inheritance, receiving twice as much as any of the other brothers.”
 (Boice)

 c.
 Until Shiloh comes: The leadership prophecy took some 640 years to fulfill in part with the reign of David, first of Judah’s dynasty of kings.
 The prophecy took some 1600 years to completely fulfill in Jesus.
-Jesus is referred to as Shiloh, the name meaning, He whose right it is and a title anciently understood to speak of the Messiah.
+Jesus is referred to as Shiloh, the name meaning, He whose right it is or to Whom it belongs and a title anciently understood to speak of the Messiah.

 i.
 From David until the Herods, a prince of Judah was head over Israel (even Daniel in captivity).
 The promise was that Israel would keep this scepter until Shiloh comes.
 Even under their foreign masters during this period, Israel had a limited right to self-rule, until a.d.
 7. At that time, under Herod and the Romans, their right to capital punishment – a small but remaining element of their self-governance – was taken away.

 ii.
 At the time, the rabbis considered it a disaster of unfulfilled Scripture.
 Seemingly, the last vestige of the scepter had passed from Judah, and they did not see the Messiah.
 Reportedly, rabbis walked the streets of Jerusalem and said, “Woe unto us, for the scepter has been taken away from Judah, and Shiloh has not come.”
 Yet God’s word had not been broken.

 iii.
 Certainly, Jesus was alive then.
 Perhaps this was the very year He was 12 years old and discussed God’s Word in the temple with the scholars of His day.
 Perhaps He impressed them with His understanding of this very issue.